Where to Go Ice Skating in Banff and Canmore

 Vermilion Lakes

-Vermilion Lakes are some fantastic natural lakes that are just outside of the town of Banff and offer some incredible views.
-It’s one of our favorite spots in Banff for sunset or sunrise and a hotspot for photographers as the views out over the lakes to Mount Rundle are stunning.
+Vermilion Lakes are fantastic natural lakes just outside of Banff.
+They offer incredible views and are one of our favorite spots in Banff for sunset or sunrise.
+It’s also a hotspot for photographers, as the views out over the lakes to Mount Rundle are stunning.

 It’s not always possible to skate on this lake as it is not maintained and often is covered in a thick layer of snow, but usually, it’s one of the first lakes in Banff to freeze over.
 It’s also quite shallow.
 You should take note of the ice thickness near the dock of the third lake, as warm spring water makes the ice thin there.